OriolAbril/pymc/GOVERNANCE.md

   [Community Team](https://discourse.pymc.io/g/Community_Team) group.

 #### Accounts and services ownership and administration
-The PyMC Project also has accounts and hosts services on several platforms such as GitHub, Discourse, PyPI, Twitter, ReadTheDocs, or Medium.
+The PyMC Project also has accounts and hosts services on several platforms.
+Some examples of such platforms include (but are not limited to) GitHub, Discourse, PyPI, Discord, Twitter, ReadTheDocs, or Medium.
+Any service under the PyMC project should follow these rules, even if not explicitly listed above as an example.

 If possible, all Council Members and relevant Core Contributors should have administrative rights on those platforms.
 [SPEC 6](https://scientific-python.org/specs/spec-0006/)